Project: Preston Transport Implementation Strategy

 Client: City of Stonnington

-Martyn Group has partnered with Echelon Planning to prepare a new activity centre framework for the City of Stonnington.
+Martyn Group partnered with Echelon Planning to prepare a new activity centre framework for the City of Stonnington.
 The Framework focusses on the role of neighbourhood and local activity centres in meeting the shopping, recreation, employment, community and housing needs of local neighbourhoods across the municipality.

 A series of framework plans were developed for each neighbourhood centre.
 These determine the boundary of each centre, as well as identifying urban design, economic development, walkability, community services, and transport improvements for each centre.
 The activity centre policies of the Stonnington Planning Scheme will be updated as a result of the project